Whether it's cava, crémant or prosecco, sparkling wines are ideal if you're looking for a cheaper alternative to champagne - or just fancy a change.

 £10 for 75cl, vegetarian and vegan

-£11.50 for 75cl, vegetarian and vegan
+£12 for 75cl, vegetarian and vegan

 £10 for 75cl, vegetarian and vegan

-£8 for 75cl, vegetarian and vegan
+£7.50 for 75cl, vegetarian and vegan

-£9 for 75cl, vegetarian and vegan
+£9.50 for 75cl, vegetarian and vegan

 The bubbles come from a second small alcoholic fermentation carried out inside the bottle.
 The CO2 formed can’t escape and so it dissolves into the wine – so when the bottle is opened, the wine sparkles.

 It's usually made from three Catalan grapes: macabeo, xarel-lo and parellada, although some of the large cava producers have started to use chardonnay and pinot noir as well.

 The grapes mostly come from near Barcelona, much further towards the sunny south than the Champagne region.
 They ripen more, so cava is lower in acidity than champagne (and often cheaper).